lintool/bigcows/README.md

 Scholar Scraper
 ===============

-I wrote this simple utility to scrape citation statistics of various IR researchers from from [Google Scholar](http://scholar.google.com/), using it as an opportunity to learn [node.js](http://nodejs.org/).
+I wrote this simple utility to scrape citation statistics of researcher profiles on [Google Scholar](http://scholar.google.com/), using it as an opportunity to learn [node.js](http://nodejs.org/).
+I began with a list of information retrieval researchers, but have since expanded to include a separate list of researchers in human-computer interaction.
 The results are [here](http://lintool.github.io/scholar-scraper/).

-Sincerest apologies if I've missed your profile, but that's what pull requests are for!
+**Editorial note**: This list contains only researchers who have a Google Scholar profile; names were identified by snowball sampling and various other *ad hoc* techniques.
+If you wish to see a name added, please email me or send a pull request.
+I will endeavor to periodically run the crawl to gather updated statistics.
+Of course, scholarly achievement is only partially measured by citation counts, which are known to be flawed in many ways.
+Evaluations of scholars should include comprehensive examination of their research contributions.

 Rerunning the Scraper
 ---------------------